Social Isolation: Mitigating the Dangers

 - Give service to others.
 Regularly reaching out to others who may need to hear a friendly voice on the phone can lift both people.
 Do something that gives you a sense of purpose.
 Volunteering has many positive health benefits, and there are online opportunities for doing so.

 Check out our blog based on the book, Creating Moments of Joy.
-If you need more time and help to create moments of joy with and for your loved one, call Dakota Home Care, home of expert elderly caregivers, at (701) 663-5373 to arrange for an in-home consultation regarding help at home for a senior loved one.
+If you need more time and help to create moments of joy with and for your loved one, call Dakota Home Care at (701) 663-5373 to arrange for an in-home consultation regarding help at home for a senior loved one.
 Our staff understands the dangers associated with social isolation in seniors and how to create moments of joy with your loved one, even if you aren’t there.

 Contact Dakota Home Care to learn more about how we can help mitigate the dangers of social isolation in seniors with a senior companion.
-Call us at (877) 691-0015 or click here to see all of the communities we serve in North Dakota.
+Call us at (877) 691-0015 to learn more about our adult home care, and click here to see all of the communities we serve in North Dakota.